Andrew Hughes (police officer): Fijian Police Commissioner

 Hughes announced on 16 February 2006 that with his term due to expire in 2007, he would stay on if requested.
 Otherwise, there were four senior officers, all Fiji citizens, who were qualified to succeed him, Fiji Television quoted him as saying.
 On 22 March, Prime Minister Laisenia Qarase told Radio Sargam, which is affiliated to the Fiji Village news service, that he hoped Hughes would stay on.
 "I would be the first person to support the continuation of his contract because he has done an excellent job and on top of that he hasn't finished the job, he's done a lot but there's still a lot to be done.
 I'd like to see the same person carrying on to complete what he intends to do.
 It is all to the best interest of Fiji and the population," Qarase said.
-"Looking at our recent past it may be best for Fiji to continue with an expatriate Police Commissioner," he added.

 Hughes criticised the Fijian military throughout the later part of 2006, as the already-strained relations between the government and the military deteriorated further.
 The military demanded that he be sacked by the Government.
 Qarase promised on 30 November 2006 to take the military's concerns into account when deciding whether to renew his position.
 This and other concessions failed to prevent the military coup which deposed the government on 5 December 2006.
 The next day, according to the Fiji Live news service, the military junta announced that it had dismissed Hughes from office, citing "dereliction of duty".

 In November 2006, it was revealed that Hughes and his family had received death threats.
 Hughes' family left Fiji after the police received threats relating to the security of his family (wife and 2 sons).
 Hughes himself followed soon after.